-Crenulate skinks are currently present on two pest-free island refuges - Mokoia Island in lake Rotorua and Moutohora/Whale Island off the Whakatane Coast.
-They are currently in decline on the mainland where they are exposed to the full suite of introduced predators.
+Crenulate skinks are regarded as At-Risk - Declining.
+They occur on two pest-free island refuges - Mokoia Island in lake Rotorua and Moutohora/Whale Island off the Whakatane Coast, but are in decline on the mainland where they are exposed to the full suite of introduced predators.

-Crenulate skinks are part of the speckled skink cryptic species complex - a group of related species with similar morphology that were previously regarded as one highly variable species (Oligosoma infrapunctatum).
+Crenulate skinks are members of the speckled skink cryptic species complex - a group of related taxa with similar morphology that were previously regarded as one highly variable species, the 'speckled skink' (Oligosoma infrapunctatum).

 Individuals from a population south of Hamilton were tag-named Leiolopisma “Ngahinapouri” by Tony Whitaker and Bruce Thomas in the late 1960's and early 1970's.
 In 1985, Wells & Wellington proposed the species name Oligosoma robinsoni for the Moutohorā (Whale Island) population in the Bay of Plenty.
 For several years this species went under the tag name Oligosoma aff. infrapunctatum "crenulate" and their taxonomy was not fully resolved until Melzer et al. published a revision of the speckled skink complex in 2019.